 A total of 529 scenarios were submitted to the scenario database.
 Of these, 14 scenarios did not report results until the end of the century and an additional 80 scenarios did not report the required emissions species.
-During the validation and diagnostics, 24 scenarios were excluded because of negative CO2 emissions from the land-use sector by 2020 (see Section 2.SM.1.3).
-Therefore, the analysis in this report is based on 411 scenarios, of which 90 scenarios are consistent with 1.5°C at the end of the century and 132 remain below 2°C throughout the century (not including the 90 scenarios that are deemed consistent with 1.5°C).
-Table 2.SM.11 provides an overview of the number of scenarios per class.
-Table 2.SM.12 provides an overview of geophysical characteristics per class.
+During the validation and diagnostics, 24 scenarios were excluded because of negative CO2 emissions from the land-use

-Table 2.SM.11: Overview of pathway class specifications
+Table 2.SM.11 | Overview of pathway class specifications